 Users provide consent for Granite State College to contact them directly.
 Once subscribed to receive communication, individuals may update their email preferences or opt out of communications at any time.

 A student who is pursuing an Associate Degree at another college or university may be conditionally accepted to a Granite State College Bachelor’s Degree program.

 Upon conferral of the Associate Degree and receipt of the final official transcript documenting the earned Associate Degree, the student will be fully accepted to Granite State College.

 Degree Status in More Than One Program at Granite State College

 A student may only be fully accepted to one degree program at a time.
 However, students nearing completion of an Associate Degree at Granite State College and have applied to graduate, may also apply for admission to one of the College’s Bachelor’s Degree programs.

-In addition, students nearing completion of their Baccalaureate degree and have applied to graduate may apply for admission to a Graduate level or Post Baccalaureate program at Granite State College.
+In addition, students nearing completion of their Bachelor's degree may apply for admission to a Graduate level or Post Baccalaureate program at Granite State College.

 Course Overlap Policy

 Students enrolled in Bachelor’s Degree programs are allowed a maximum of two course overlaps between major, minor and general education requirements, with only one of these overlaps consisting of an overlap between major and minor.
 Students enrolled in Associate Degree programs are allowed only one course overlap between major and general education.
 For students with Dual Majors or Dual Minors, see the Dual Major and Dual Minor policies.